JustinFC/Culture-Clock/README.md

 - Created logistics for dataset training and testing

 Leanna Hue - leannahue2020@u.northwestern.edu
-- Wrote Python code to implement dataset with machine learning algorithms from Scikit-learn
+- Contributed to implementation of website
-- Generated graphs and final results using weka
+- Generated graphs and final results using Weka
 - Contributed to discussion, viability, and usage of various machine learning algorithms for this project